emmt/OptimPack.jl/README.md

 [![Build Status](https://travis-ci.org/emmt/OptimPack.jl.svg?branch=master)](https://travis-ci.org/emmt/OptimPack.jl)

-OptimPack.jl is the Julia interface to OptimPack, a library for solving large scale optimization problems.
+OptimPack.jl is the Julia interface to [OptimPack](https://github.com/emmt/OptimPack), a library for solving large scale optimization problems.

-**Warning** Although this package is already usable to solve real (and large!) optimization problems, it is a *work in progress* the function/type/constant names and API are not yet satisfying and subject to change.
+**Warning:** Although this package is already usable to solve real (and large!) optimization problems, it is a *work in progress*.
+The function/type/constant names and API are not yet satisfying, thus changes are expected.

 ## Unconstrained Minimization of a Nonlinear Smooth Function